Qiskit-Extensions/metal-docker/README.md

 Now go to the Debug panel (Ctrl+Shift+D on Windows/Linux, ⇧+⌘+D on macOS), select a launch configuration, then press F5 or select Debug: Start Debugging from the Command Palette to start your debugging session.

-See the [metal-docker README](https://github.com/qiskit-metal-cloud/metal-docker/blob/pass-errors/README.md) for setup instructions for the backend.
+See the [qc-spice README](https://github.com/qiskit-metal-cloud/qc-spice/blob/pass-errors/README.md) for setup instructions for the frontend.